dcnieho/GlassesViewer/README.md

 - file picker: if failed (e.g. wrong folder), outline the problem areas in red

+# Known issues
+- matlab VideoReader (at least in R2017b on Windows 10) cannot read the last few frames of some video files, when seeking to a specific time of frame, even though it can read them when just reading through the file frame by frame.
+This *appears* to occur for files where the last few frames are marked as keyframes in the mp4 stss table, even though they are not.
+All read frames are correct, so not a big problem.

-# license details
+# License details
-Most parts of this repository are licensed under the Creative Commons Attribution 4.0 (CC BY 4.0) license. mp4dump.exe carries its own license
+Most parts of this repository are licensed under the Creative Commons Attribution 4.0 (CC BY 4.0) license.

-mp4dump.exe is from https://github.com/axiomatic-systems/Bento4
+# Acknowledgments
+mp4 parsing code extracted from https://se.mathworks.com/matlabcentral/fileexchange/28028-mpeg-4-aac-lc-decoder